Trump is wooing suburban women with ‘law and order.’ A Minneapolis mom is tuning him out.

 Suburban districts have moved left in recent years, in Minnesota and across the country.
 Women in the Minneapolis suburbs turned out in large numbers in 2018 to unseat two Republican incumbents, including in Vevang Anderson’s district.

 Polling suggests that trend may continue.
 Nationwide, women now favor Democratic nominee Joe Biden by 23 percent, according to an average of national polls since late June.
-And according to a mid-July Washington Post-ABC poll, women trusted Biden over Trump on questions of “crime and safety” by a 23-point margin, 57 percent to 34 percent.
+And according to a mid-July Washington Post-ABC poll, women trusted Biden over Trump on questions of “crime and safety” by 23 percentage points, 57 percent to 34 percent.

 In Minnesota, a Star Tribune poll in May found that 63 percent of women statewide disapproved of Trump’s performance as president, an 8 percent rise from a February poll in his disapproval rating among women in the state.
 The increase was even bigger in the suburbs, according to the Star Tribune.